 Bring to a boil, reduce heat to simmer, and let braise for 1 1/2 hours.

-To serve, remove beans to a serving platter.
-Add the butter to the pan liquid, bring to a boil and reduce to a sauce, check the flavor, and adjust salt if needed, pour over beans before serving.
+Add the butter to the pan liquid, bring to a boil and reduce to a sauce, check the flavor, and adjust the seasoning if needed, pour over beans before serving.

 #wholefoodingredients